cyb70289/cmn-analyzer/README.md

 watchpoint matches are ignored (wp_val and wp_mask are reset to 0), they will be matched by tracetag.

+**NOTE: TraceTag is not fully functional**

+TraceTag is useful to measure transaction latency.
+It's necessary to capture a flit pair (the request flit and response or data flit).
+The approach is to enable sample profile in DTM by programming por_dtm_pmsirr with appropriate reload counter value.
+It's supposed to capture one flit (with tracetag=1) per reload counter flits to help identify paired flits clearly.

+Unfortunately, it does NOT work in my test.
+Still see flooding flits overflow trace buffer very fast.
+And confusingly, I never see flits with tracetag=1, but the tracetag function looks work correctly.
+E.g., program RN-F upload requests in WP0, program RN-F download data in WP2 with impossible matching condition wp_val = wp_mask = 0; WP2 observes data flits only if WP0 enables tracetag.

 ### Example
 **CPU0(xp=136,port=1) updates cache line uniquely held by CPU2(nodeid=268)**